wetrial/wetrial-doc/docs/new-component.en-US.md

 - Don't contain routes info.
 - Stateless or contain isolate state within it.

 Now we try to write a simple component as sample.
 Assume that you have a picture presentation UI which has fixed width, grey background, and text description like this:

 <img src="https://gw.alipayobjects.com/zos/rmsportal/vcRltFiKfHBHFrUcsTtW.png" width="400" />

 ## Create file in components

-Create a folder named `ImageWrapper` (capitalised and same as component name) under `src/components`, and `index.js` `index.less` inside it.
+Create a folder named `ImageWrapper` (capitalised and same as component name) under `src/components`, and `index.ts` `index.less` inside it.

-> You can split sub-component into other files and import them in `index.js`.
+> You can split sub-component into other files and import them in `index.ts`.

 > ```js
-> // MainComponent.js
+> // MainComponent.ts
 > export default ({ ... }) => (...);
 >
-> // SubComponent1.js
+> // SubComponent1.ts
 > export default ({ ... }) => (...);
 >
-> // SubComponent2.js
+> // SubComponent2.ts
 > export default ({ ... }) => (...);
 >
-> // index.js
+> // index.ts
 > import MainComponent from './MainComponent';
 > import SubComponent1 from './SubComponent1';
 > import SubComponent2 from './SubComponent2';